 Access to Guns for People Convicted of Hate Crimes in Michigan

-Michigan law prohibits people from accessing firearms for a temporary period (between three to five years after release) if they have been convicted of a felony punishable by four or more years in prison.3 However, people convicted of other felonies and violent misdemeanors are generally not prohibited from accessing firearms under Michigan law (though federal firearm restrictions apply).4 As a result, people convicted of felony “ethnic intimidation” in Michigan are prohibited from accessing firearms under federal law, but not state law.
+Michigan law prohibits people from accessing firearms for a temporary period (between three to five years after release) if they have been convicted of a felony punishable by four or more years in prison.3 “Felony” in this section means a violation or attempted violation of a state or federal law punishable by imprisonment for four years or more.4 However, people convicted of other felonies and violent misdemeanors are generally not prohibited from accessing firearms under Michigan law (though federal firearm restrictions apply).5

 MEDIA REQUESTS